 We recognize that occasionally (which means "not on a regular basis"), you might not be able to attend the recitation section to which you have been assigned.
 In that event, please find another section to attend that week.
 Make sure that your regular section leader knows that you'll be attending another section, and make sure you get permission in advance from the section leader whose section you'll be visiting.

-There will be two midterm exams, on April 7 and May 8, 6:00 pm to 9:00 pm.
-If a scheduling conflict prevents you from taking one or both of the midterm exams at the scheduled time, you must let me know by 5:00 pm on the preceding day.
+There will be two midterm exams, on April 17 and May 8, 6:00 pm to 9:00 pm.
+If an academic scheduling conflict prevents you from taking one or both of the midterm exams at the scheduled time, you must let me know a week before the exam.

 The final exam is scheduled by the Registrar and will be offered at one time, and one time only.
 The only way that you may take the final exam at another time is if you have a documented illness that prevented you from taking the exam at the scheduled time.